igordejanovic/parglare/docs/parser.md

 use [associativity rules](./disambiguation.md#associativity) to decide per production.

+You can disable this rule on per-production basis by using `nops` on the production.

 !!! note

     Do not use `prefer_shifts` if you don't understand the implications.
 Try to